fintechsandbox/project-sandcastle/provider_descriptions.md

 **Example Usage**
 - Market sentiment analysis

+## Factset

+Factset contains similar data to Bloomberg, but makes it more easily available (and cheaper) by delivering it as CSV through FTP.

+** Example Usage**
+- pricing and fundamental data

 ## SIX Financial

 SIX Financial offers reference data on corporate actions and price information from a compilation of over 1,500 sources globally.
 Pricing and market information is drawn in real-time, along with data on fixed income and dividends.
 For fixed income and derivative securities that are not quoted, SIX uses a internal pricing system to price securities four times per day.